Wright's family wants stiffer charge for Minnesota ex-cop - WTMJ

 Former Brooklyn Center police Officer Kim Potter was charged with second-degree manslaughter in Sunday’s shooting of Wright, a 20-year-old Black man, during a traffic stop.
 The former police chief in Brooklyn Center, a majority nonwhite suburb, said Potter mistakenly fired her handgun when she meant to use her Taser.
 Both the chief and Potter resigned Tuesday.

-Potter — who was released on $100,000 bond hours after her arrest Wednesday — appeared alongside her attorney, Earl Gray, at her initial appearance Thursday over Zoom, saying very little.
-Gray kept his camera on himself for most of the hearing, swiveling it just to show Potter only briefly.
+Potter — who was released on $100,000 bond hours after her arrest Wednesday — appeared alongside her attorney, Earl Gray, at her initial appearance Thursday over Zoom, saying little.
+Gray kept his camera on himself for most of the hearing, swiveling it to show Potter only briefly.
 Her next court appearance was set for May 17.

-Hennepin County Judge Paul Scoggin reminded Potter that while out on bond she must remain lawful, make all court appearances and not possess or transport firearms or explosives.
+Wright’s death has been followed by protests every night this week outside the city’s police station, with some demonstrators hurling objects at officers who have responded at times with gas and rubber bullets before clearing the scene with a riot line.
+Another protest was scheduled Thursday night, just hours after police in Chicago released graphic body camera video of an officer fatally shooting a 13-year-old boy in March.

 Wright’s family members and protesters who have confronted police all week since his death say there’s no excuse for the shooting.